 If you turn on the signal to change lanes when driving, the car behind will speed up to get in front of you.
 Change lines when nobody is watching you!

 Motocycles and taxis must be avoided

 Most of all beware of motorcycles and taxis.
 Taxi drivers spend half a day driving and have too many nerves, so they lack patience and may result unpredictably.

 Always wear your seatbelt

 Always wear your seatbelt.
 The accident rate in Greece is the biggest in Europe and extra attention is required.
-Also there are frequent police blocks, especially in the highways.
+Also, there are frequent police blocks, especially on the highways.

 Unless you are in the countryside or the forest, be patient when you are looking for a parking seat.